Guglielmo Stella

 Guglielmo Stella (1828–1888) was an Italian painter and writer, active in a Realist style.

 He was born in Milan.
-He did not attend a particular academy or have any specific mentor, but was self-educated and drew from eclectic sources.
+He did not attend a particular academy or have any specific mentor but was self-educated and drew from eclectic sources.
 He was equally eclectic in subjects he painted or wrote about.
-He was an artistic collaborator to the journal of La stampa in Venice.
-He was also correspondent del Monde lllustré and of Tour de Monde of Paris, along with Enrico Castelnuovo and Alessandro Pascolato.
+He was an artistic collaborator in the journal of La stampa in Venice.
+He was also a correspondent del Monde lllustré and of Tour de Monde of Paris, along with Enrico Castelnuovo and Alessandro Pascolato.
 Stella also served as director of the Arte del Mondo Illustrato of Turin and spent some time in Paris.

 Camillo Boito said of Stella: Stella bests all in the subject of depth and in comic wit.
 Few painters in Italy as he know how to discover in ridiculous things, their pathetic face of things, and in pretentious things, their comical face: he is a subtle revealer of social hypocrisy and of the old prejudices: he is an elegant moralist.
 His brush is now satirical, and now sentimental, and he is not infrequently sermonizing, like (the playwright) Gaspare Gozzi.
 He is addicted to paint in large dimensions, but still makes the effort in every part, though minute, to bring life-like rendering; but of this science he is inclined to abuse, and looking overpowers the details of the things, he seems a little dry in the design and raw in color.